 3.2.
 Genus-specific PCR products are generated with LAMP outer primers

-To targeted species, the outer forward (F3) and reverse (B3) primers were used in a standard PCR reaction. pairs of primers that were designated as the outer primers for future LAMP assays designed to target selected MethanothermobacterMethanococcus species (primers F3/B3_Mth, F3/B3_Mco) were shown to correctly amplify aEF-2 genes when provided with gDNA extracted from single species culturesNo amplification of bacterial negative controls (Escherichia coli ATCC11775, Staphylococcus epidermidis ATCC14990, and Bacillus sp.
+To demonstrate that the outer LAMP primers were unique and specific to the aEF-2 genes in targeted methanogenic species, the outer forward (F3) and reverse (B3) primers were used in a standard PCR reaction.
+Three pairs of primers that were designated as the outer primers for future LAMP assays designed to target selected Methanoculleus, Methanothermobacter and Methanococcus species (primers F3/B3_Mcu, F3/B3_Mth, F3/B3_Mco) were shown to correctly amplify aEF-2 genes when provided with gDNA extracted from single species cultures (Figure 1 a-c).
+Sequencing of these products confirmed that only aEF-2 genes were amplified (Table S1).
+No amplification of bacterial negative controls (Escherichia coli ATCC11775, Staphylococcus epidermidis ATCC14990, and Bacillus sp.
 3PL) was observed with primers that targeted Methanococcus and Methanoculleus species (Figure 1a and 1b).
 Primers targeting Methanothermobacter species aEF-2 showed non-specific amplification with template DNA from Escherichia coli and Methanoculleus marisnigri (Figure 1c, lane 5).
 Several weak bands were also noted in the eukaryotic negative control performed with F3/B3_aEF2_Mth primers (Figure 1c, lane 7).
-The products generated by pair F3/B3 primers, were sequenced and confirmed correct affiliation with selected methanogenic species (Supplementary Table 1).
+In the absence of a pure culture of Methanobrevibacter, eDNA extracted from eight human stool samples was used as a template as this organism is expected in about one in three of the population.
+Amplification was observed for two samples indicating that the F3/B3 Mbr primers target an aEF-2 gene (Figure 1d).
+The products generated by pair F3/B3 primers, were sequenced and confirmed correct affiliation with selected methanogenic species (Supplementary Table S1).